connexcs/docs/docs/customer/cli.md

 + **Flags**: When you select **Forced** as **Yes** and select a **Database**, you get an option to select a flag which is **Performance CLI Selection**.
 The Performance CLI Selection chooses the CLI with the best ASR.
-    * *Stir Shaken Required*: Choose this option when no certificate is selected.
+    * *Stir Shaken Required*: Choose this option when Stir-Shaken is necessary for a call.
+If the certificate isn't selected, the call will not pass through.
     * *Stir Shaken Replace*: Choose this option when you wish to apply your Stir-shaken certificate instead of which is  already applied (for a call).

 <img src= "/customer/img/cli_new.png">